Christo107/Training_Quiz/README.md

 ## Design
 - The design of the quiz is simple and straightforward in nature.
 How the quiz is to be used did not require any visual image elements, and these would be a distraction for the trainee.
 I wanted to first provide instructions to the user so they understood what was required of them to complete the quiz. also, where errors could be made, I wanted to provide feedback to guide back to where they should be.
+- The code uses a loop to iterate through the questions and answers.
+If the question bank needs to be expanded in future, a separate file may be created to store these.
+- To make completing the quiz a more pleasant experience, pauses have been added at specific points, and the screen is cleared down to avoid "option paralysis"

 ### Process Flow
 Below is a flow chart to demonstrate the actions that take place while using the app